m4heshd/media-toolkit/README.md

     volumes:
       - ./ssh/my_public_key.pub:/config/ssh/key.pub # Public key you want to use to access this container via SSH
       - ./fonts:/usr/share/fonts/custom # Custom fonts that your subtitles burn-in process might require
-      - ~/Videos:/data # Media files you plan to process with subs-burner
+      - ~/Videos:/data # Media files you plan to process with media-toolkit
 ```

-Connect to the started container via SSH or ttyd then use `burn_subs.sh` from anywhere.
+Connect to the started container via SSH or ttyd then use the included tools from anywhere.
 That's it.